 Springfield College actively seeks to enroll men and women of distinguished academic ability who wish to establish or enhance a career of service to others as evidenced by significant and appropriate cocurricular activities.

-The College is concerned, and has been since its founding more than 100 years ago, with the development and education of the complete person—the spirit, the mind, and the body—to build character as well as professional competence in individuals so they may better serve the communities of the world.
+The College is focused, and has been since its founding more than 100 years ago, on the development and education of the complete person—the spirit, the mind, and the body—to build character as well as professional competence in individuals so they may better serve the communities of the world.

 - Degree Graduate Student

 A degree graduate student is someone who has earned a bachelor’s degree and who has been accepted for admission to a particular program of graduate study leading to an appropriate degree or certificate at Springfield College.

 A student who has not been admitted to a graduate program but wishes to take graduate courses is required to file a non-matriculated student application, along with transcripts demonstrating receipt of a bachelor’s degree.
 Non-matriculated students may be admitted to those courses for which they have the prerequisites, with the approval of the faculty members who teach the courses and with the Office of the Registrar authorization.
 Since no more than twelve semester hours of credit taken as a non-matriculated student prior to admission to graduate study may be applied toward the master’s degree, students interested in working toward a degree should apply for graduate standing as soon as possible.
 Non-matriculated students who seek financial assistance for the term in which they are enrolled, must apply for and be accepted into a degree program by the following deadlines: